openus-dotnet/SecureProtocol/SecSess/Architecture.md

 ﻿# SecSess Architecture

+- Assume algorithm set is follow that.
-- Assume that symmetric key algorithm is using AES.
+  - Symmetric key algorithm is using AES.
+  - Asymmetric key algorithm is using RSA.
+  - Hash and HMAC algorithm is using SHA256.

 ## 1st.
 AES & HMAC Key Exchange from SecSess-RSA